Dan503/Swordion/README.md

 To make life easier, the grid system has a `grid--outline-#` modifier class that can be applied to it

-<strong>Warning!</strong> outline-offset doesn't work in IE. Until it does (or IE is no longer prominent) you should avoid using this feature. add an extra div inside the grid-cell with a border on it instead.

 ```````HTML
 ADDING A FULL BORDER TO GRID CELLS THAT HAVE A GUTTER